PrincetonUniversity/MosaicSim/README.md

     export PATH=/path/to/DECADES/compiler/build/bin/:/path/to/pythia/tools/:$PATH

+Source it to enable the change:

+    source ~/.bashrc

 ## Compiling Workloads
 Workloads must be specially compiled through some LLVM passes (to generate a data dependency graph for the simulator) and run on the host (to generate a trace of memory accesses and control flow paths).
 For this, we must use a Pythia wrapper (PDEC++) around the DECADES compiler.
 Then, the generated binary must be run natively.